-"The people on shore were not so lucky.
-The shocks of earthquake had laid prostrate all the buildings of the little town.
-The kerosene lamps used to light the houses had been broken and the town began to burn up.
-When the wave came it put out the conflagration, and on receding took with it all the lown; sweeping the finter where himmisthe as cleanly as a new broom.
-The inhabitants, who numbered about four thousand, had takes to the mountains at the first shock of the earthquake.
-But the wave was too quick for some of them and about one hundred and seventy persons were drowned.
+"The people on shore were not so lucky the shocks of earthquake had laid prostrate ll the buildings of the little town.
+The cerosene lamps used to light the houses had been broken and the town began to burn up.
+When the wave came it put out the conflagration, and on receding took with it all the town; sweeping the prace where hinna's the as cleanly as a new broom.
+The inhabitants. who numbered about four thousand, had taken to the mountains at the first shock of the earthquake.
+But the wave was too